saarim95/Quiz-Portal-Software-by-using-Python-and-MySQL/README.md

 # Quiz_Portal_System_software_by_Python_and_MySQL
 admin can add user data and allow user to give quiz after their result will be displayed in grapth format.

-my project is also projected in E-Gain Software Education, Agra
+<h2>my project is also projected in E-Gain Software Education, Agra</h2>

 ![Screenshot 2023-08-17 205032](https://github.com/saarim95/Quiz-Portal-Software-by-using-Python-and-MySQL/assets/140258820/572d7eef-d3b2-4414-a796-494022c72e9e)